-A database is a collection of multiple and unique format data.
-In addition, a database is a collection of files, report, data structure, tables, queries, views and other elements.
+A database is a collection of multiple and uniquely formatted data.
+In addition, a database is a collection of files, reports, data structure, tables, queries, views, and other elements.

 DBMS vs RDBMS

 DBMS stands for Database Management System and RDBMS stands for Relational Data Base Management System.
 Some major key points in between DBMS and RDBMS.

 Database testing is a process of the major functions of a software product and service due to its test cases.

 As there are a lot of user activities happens over the internet world every second.
 Consequently, a lot of data is generated.
 This data comes from multiple sources, like data browsing, filling registration forms, and online shopping.
 In addition, helpful assistance of database testing plays a very important role in keeping much as like data consistency, data integrity, and data security.

 In the software technology systems, a single unit of data travels back in the digital form, and either it maps data formation with Front-End or with Back-End users.
 Therefore, most of the major points about data mapping take place: